 But there’s a growing movement to protect the elephants, led by Lek Chailert, the founder of Elephant Nature Park.
 Elephant Nature Park has been around since 1996 and is the biggest conservation and elephant rescue organization in Thailand.
 Located outside of Chiang Mai in northern Thailand, it is currently home to 37 elephants (plus a menagerie of other animals).

 Demand is so high, not only for visitors but volunteers too, that you have to make reservations in advance to visit (for volunteers, that might mean up to a year in advance).
 When I tried to visit two years ago, they were already booked for the next month.

 This time, I booked ahead and was able visit and see all the good they do:

 The more you learn about elephants in Thailand, the more you realize the need for change.
 It was heartbreaking listening to the stories of each elephant and seeing so many with broken backs, legs, and missing feet.
-Luckily, because of organizations like ENP and more socially-conscious tourists, things are changing.
-ENP has started to work with the riding camps to give up riding and move towards more animal friendly practices.
-Thais are learning that people will pay big bucks to feed, bathe, and play with elephants and that can be more lucrative and popular than offering rides.
+Luckily, because of organizations like ENP and more socially conscious tourists, things are changing.
+ENP has started to work with the riding camps to give up riding and move towards more animal-friendly practices.
+Thais are learning that people will pay big bucks to feed, bathe, and play with elephants, and that this can be more lucrative and popular than offering rides.

-So the next time you are in Thailand, please don’t ride the elephants.
+So the next time you’re in Thailand, please don’t ride the elephants.
 If you want to see an elephant, visit Elephant Nature Park or a similar program and help protect these amazing creatures.
-You’ll get a more personal and closer interaction with the elephants and you’ll be doing good.
+You’ll get a closer and more personal interaction with the elephants, and you’ll be doing good.